forrestblade/BjornWpaSecHarvester/README.md

 - Sends the unique networks to Discord using a webhook (optional).
 - Injects the networks into your system with `nmcli`.
 - Uses environment variables for configuration.
+- If you already know the network you want to test just put it's SSID and PASSWORD in order: `SSID:PASSWORD` and run the script.

 ## Screens